saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 Multiple Master Failover Tutorial
 =================================

-When using salts default setup, a minion can only work with one single master.
-While this works very nicely with a few hundred minions, it does not provide redundancy of any kind on the masters end.

-For smaller networks with several hundred minions, there is the possibility of running a Multi-Master setup, in which a minion connects to a list of masters and keeps all connections open.
-Any master a minion is connected to, can can publish commands.

-In larger networks with several thousand or more minions, its not always possible or desirable, to have all minions connected to two or more masters all the time.
-What would be more appealing is to have a bunch of masters, and spread the minions over all of them evenly.
-Or if the hardware differs between the masters, have more minions on stronger hardware and less on weaker.

-This tutorial explains alle the settings to make this possible.
-It will describe:
+This tutorial will explain, how to run a salt-environment where a minion can connect to multiple masters as a failover-strategy.

+The individual steps are

-- setting up a mutli-master environment without having to copy AES-master-keys back and forth after restarting the salt-master daemon on one of the masters
+- setting up a multi-master environment without having to copy AES-master-keys back and forth
-- how to enable minions to work with multiple masters without compromising security
+- enable minions to work with multiple masters without compromising security
-- in detail how to enable signing and verifying of trusted masters public keys
+- enable signing and verifying of trusted masters public keys
-- it will show how to limit the number of minions on a master
-- how to have a minion detect that its lost its master and should connect to the next
+- have a minion detect that its lost its master and should connect to the next
+- Optional: to limit the number of minions on a master

     Please note, that it is advised to have good knowledge of the salt-authentication and communication-process to understand this tutorial.
 All of the settings described here, go on top of the default authentication/communication process.

 Motivation